Consult Compendium

 *For the field of Medicine

-Foreign students ≈ €3500-€6500/yearly
+International students ≈ €3500-€6500/yearly

-Undergraduate Studies Foreign students ≈ €4000-€7500/yearly
+Undergraduate Studies International students ≈ €4000-€7500/yearly

-Postgraduate Studies (where applicable) Foreign students ≈ €5500-€7500/in total
+Postgraduate Studies (where applicable) International students ≈ €5500-€7500/in total

-Section 1.11: Graduation Requirements and/or Qualification Awarding Requirements
+1.11.
+Graduation Requirements and/or Qualification Awarding Requirements

-Section 1.12: Relevant Current and Prospective Reforms in Higher Education
+1.12.
+Relevant Current/Prospective Reforms in Higher Education

 There are no relevant current/prospective reforms in HE at present.

-Chapter 2: Quality Assurance in Higher Education
+2. Quality Assurance in Higher Education

-Section 2.1: Quality Assurance Body in Higher Education
+2.1.
+Quality Assurance Body in Higher Education

-The Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA), is responsible to ensure the quality of Higher Education in Cyprus and to support, through the procedures provided by the relevant legislation for the continuous improvement and upgrading of Higher Education Institutions (HEI) and their programs of study.
+The Cyprus Agency of Quality Assurance and Accreditation in Higher Education (CYQAA), is responsible to ensure the quality of Higher Education in Cyprus and to support, through the procedures provided by the relevant legislation for the continuous improvement and upgrading of Higher Education Institutions (HEI) and their programmes of study.

 • Institutional, Departmental and Programmatic Evaluation and Accreditation of Higher Education.